-Hybrid Programs
+Online Programs

-Bethel Seminary has been a pioneer and a model in combining distance learning with intensive, on-campus classes in order to accommodate students with active lives outside of seminary study.
-Through this delivery system, called InMinistry, Bethel offers a number of master's degree programs.
-Also primarily online but distinct from InMinistry is a premier Doctor of Ministry program, the most advanced degree available from Bethel Seminary.
+Bethel Seminary has been a pioneer and a model in distance learning to accommodate students with active lives outside of seminary study.
+Offering both Master's degree programs along with a premier Doctor of Ministry program, Bethel provides two distance education options: Fully Online programs and Online with Intensive programs.